jonasbkarlsson/ferroamp_operation_settings/README.md

 Import Threshold | Number | Threshold on grid power, above which the system is not allowed to import power from the grid.
 Export Threshold | Number | Threshold on grid power, below which the system is not allowed to export power to the grid.
 Battery Power Mode | Select | Select one the batter power modes `Off`, `Charge` or `Discharge`.
 Discharge Reference | Number | Constant power reference for the battery, as long as the SoC is within the upper and lower limits.
+Valid values min=0.0, step=0.1, max=100000.0.
 Charge Reference | Number | Constant power reference for the battery, as long as the SoC is within the upper and lower limits.
+Valid values min=0.0, step=0.1, max=100000.0.

 ### Entities used by Operation Mode Peak Shaving